 INNOVATIVE, ENTERTAINING, STORIES WITH A MISSION

-2022: Art for Growth launches Community Flicks and its SparkLights Audible Storyboard Series.
+2022: Art for Growth launches Community Flicks and its SparkLights Audible Storyboard Project.

 2021: Art for Growth (AFG) opens its new headquarters in Camp Springs, Maryland.
-It launches both the Christian Arts & Community Production Hub (CACPH) and prepares for the launch of Community Flicks.
+It launches both the Central Arts & Community Production Hub (CACPH) and prepares for the launch of Community Flicks.

 2020: Research begins for the launch of the Christian Arts & Community Production Hub (CACPH).
 AFG begins its search to find a new facility to house the project.

 2019: AFG and the Stage Right Youth Performers produce new short films designed to teach Biblical life skills to young people all over the world.

 2018: AFG premieres short films produced with Stage Right Youth Performers and their parents.
 Films will premiere at the Regal Kingstowne Theater in Alexandria Virginia.

 2017: AFG expands its filmmaking training and productions through its partnership with Prince George's county's Stage Right After School Program.

 2014 - 2016: AFG partners with Stage Right Before & After School Program.
 Through the new partnership, AFG presents annual live productions, piano lessons, and life skills training for a steady group of youth ages 5 through 12.
 AFG also provides artistic activities as part of Stage Right's summer camp.

 2008 - 2014: Art for Growth launches its first direct services program for Washington DC and Prince George's County Maryland Youth.
 The Teens Express program produces music videos, community performances, annual live showcases, studio recordings, and weekly life skills training.